refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 * It is highly suggested that all ansible playbooks to be executed once reboot.
 * config cgroup as `sudo cgconfigparser -l /etc/cgconfig.conf && sudo cgrulesengd`.
-* start tinc vpn (maybe auto start as I observed).
+* start tinc vpn by `sudo tincd -n debug`.
+* hostname is not persistent by hostname module of ansible!! [see issue](https://github.com/ansible/ansible/issues/54755)
 * for computer nodes, ansible is must, since we need mounts on NFS.

 ### summary on works beyond ansible workflow